Major Controversies Surrounding Jackie Chan: A Detailed Timeline

 In April 2016, Jackie Chan was named in the Panama Papers for having up to six different offshore accounts, likely for tax shelters.

-2016: California Fitness Failure Blamed on the Jackie Chan Curse
+2016: Failure of California Fitness blamed on the Jackie Chan Curse

-In 2016, the failure of the fitness chain California Fitness was attributed to the Jackie Chan curse, an urban legend suggesting products endorsed by Jackie Chan are prone to being defective.
+In 2016, the failure of the fitness chain California Fitness was attributed to the Jackie Chan curse.

-In 2019, Jackie Chan publicly criticized the Hong Kong anti-extradition bill protests.
-He voiced his support for the National People's Congress decision on Hong Kong national security legislation and stated that the "'Five-starred Red Flag' is respected everywhere around the world."
+In 2019, Jackie Chan criticized Hong Kong anti-extradition bill protests and supported the National People's Congress decision on Hong Kong national security legislation.

 2021: Expressed desire to join the Chinese Communist Party

-By 2021, Jackie Chan expressed his desire to join the Chinese Communist Party, a contrast to his pro-democratic stance in the late 1980s.
+By 2021, Jackie Chan expressed his desire to join the Chinese Communist Party, contrasting his earlier pro-democratic stance.

-In 2021, the Jackie Chan curse was again invoked when Evergrande Group suffered major losses following Chan's promotion of Evergrande Spring brand bottled water.
+In 2021, Evergrande Group suffered major losses following Jackie Chan's promotion of Evergrande Spring brand bottled water, further invoking the Jackie Chan curse.